Believe it or not, we are surrounded by newsletters in the digital space.

 If you want your audience to consider you seriously, follow the schedule religiously because it takes months or years to establish a brand.

-You can start with one newsletter a week and be consistent about it; that’s what I would recommend.
+You can start with one weekly newsletter and be consistent about it; that’s what I recommend.

 Mix free and paid content

 The ultimate income out of the newsletter comes from paid subscribers.
-For this, you can give some free content in the form of free newsletters.
+For this, you can give some free content through free newsletters.
 Use this to build authority and thought leadership in a subject matter.
 Gradually, people will start recognizing you and can become your paid subscribers as well.

 Some successful & famous newsletters